FabianBB/TRP/README.md

 This paper presents a novel meta-learning approach for the selection of algorithms based on machine learning.
-In essence a decision tree is trained with instances for which the performance of the set of algorithms is known a priori, followed by the metaalgorithm generating a prediction of which algorithm to run.
+In essence a decision tree is trained with instances for which the performance of the set of algorithms is known a priori, followed by the meta-algorithm generating a prediction of which algorithm to run.
 Each instance is described by meta-features that aim to capture characteristics of the TRP.
 Additionally, the meta-algorithm is used to create instances that benefit specific algorithms but not